lbondi7/lbondi7.github.io/_posts/2019-02-09-llp-dd-ExMachina-8.markdown

     }
 ~~~

-I couldn't figure out why there was a an problem with the sprite becuase the game objects in the vector weren't being given a sprite component at this point so it shouldn't be executing the code to delete the srpite of the game object.
+I couldn't figure out why there was a an problem with the sprite becuase the game objects in the vector weren't being given a sprite component at this point so it shouldn't be executing the code to delete the sprite of the game object.

 ### Solution